Marjour/PoliceStopnSearch/README.md

 # Varenius
 ## Visualisation of stop and search data in london in the United Kingdom
 #
-## Data is from the Police force database
+## Data is from the Police force database API
 # Libraries used are
 pandas
 matplotlib